-Last week my team at ProfitWell advised our client to consider the instances in which customer churn should actually be considered a “win” for their business.
+Last week my team at ProfitWell welcomed our client to consider the cases in which customer churn should actually be considered a “win” for their business.

 Naturally, it’s against a subscription company’s ethos to “celebrate” churn.
-As we’ve written before at ProfitWell, churn is the silent killer of a subscription business, and certainly not a metric that CEOs positively associate with a healthy business.
+As we’ve written before at ProfitWell, churn is the silent killer of a subscription business.
 A high churn rate fundamentally threatens a subscription company’s existence.

 But is there such a thing as good churn?
 Is it ever appropriate for a subscription company to actually celebrate certain cases of churn?

 In the case of outcome-driven services, we think so.

 - As the world continues to embrace subscriptions, more and more businesses are adopting the subscription model in an effort to develop stronger on-going relationships with customers.